zeitgeistpm/zeitgeist/zeitgeist.md

 # Zeitgesit Protocol

-Zeitgeist is a blockchain for creating, betting on, and resolving prediction markets.
+Zeitgeist is an self-evolving blockchain for prediction markets with a governance protocol.
+The core functions of the Zeitgeist blockcahin include methods for creating, betting on, and resolving prediction markets, although this is expected to be expanded in the future.

 A prediction market, as Zeitgeist implements them, is a permissionless speculative market that allows anyone to pose a question about a future occurrance and other individuals to trade on the outcomes.
 Zeitgeist's native currency, the ZGE, is used as bonds for creating and resolving markets, as well